Advertiser Disclosure

 Check for credit errors: Read your credit report and watch out for errors that may impact your credit rating.
 You can dispute credit report errors with TransUnion and Equifax.

-Increase your credit limits: A higher credit limit means you can use more credit without exceeding a 30% credit utilization.
+Increase your credit limits: A higher credit limit means you can use more credit without exceeding 30% credit utilization.

 Free Credit Score Checks in Canada